 Jump to FAQs

-We will help with complaints about section 8 rule violations, habitability issues, and code violations when disability is a factor.
+We cannot help you find housing, address discrimination, stop evictions, or other housing-related issues.
+We will attempt to help with complaints about section 8 rule violations, habitability issues, and code violations when disability is a factor.

 We can help file a complaint on behalf of people who have experienced disability discrimination when using a transport service.
 In some circumstances, we may be able to help with Access-A-Ride eligibility appeals.